chrisjbryant/errant/README.md

 source errant_env/bin/activate
-pip3 install -U pip setuptools wheel pip3 install errant python3 -m spacy download en
+pip3 install -U pip setuptools wheel pip3 install errant python3 -m spacy download en_core_web_sm
 ```
 This will create and activate a new python3 environment called `errant_env` in the current directory. `pip` will then update some setup tools and install ERRANT, [spaCy](https://spacy.io/), [rapidfuzz](https://pypi.org/project/rapidfuzz/) and spaCy's default English model in this environment.
 You can deactivate the environment at any time by running `deactivate`, but must remember to activate it again whenever you want to use ERRANT.

 #### ERRANT and spaCy

 ERRANT was originally designed to work with spaCy v1.9.0 and works best with this version.
 SpaCy v1.9.0 does not work with Python >= 3.7 however, and so we were forced to update ERRANT to be compatible with spaCy 2.
 Since spaCy 2 uses a neural system to trade speed for accuracy, this means ERRANT v2.2 is **~4x slower** than ERRANT v2.1.
-We have not yet extended ERRANT to work with spaCy 3, but preliminary tests suggest ERRANT will become even slower.
+The latest version of ERRANT also works with spaCy 3 though the speed has not yet been tested.

 Consequently, we recommend ERRANT v2.1.0 if speed is a priority and you can use Python < 3.7.
 ```